BAhern98/REST-API/README.md

 This REST API was made using

-* Spring MVC
+* Spring MVC.
-* MAVEN to manage all dependencies
+* MAVEN to manage all dependencies.
-* Java Persistence API(JPA) to create Entity and Named Queries
+* Java Persistence API(JPA) to create Entity and Named Queries.
-* Tomcat Server
+* Tomcat Server.
-* Has universal error handling using @ControllerAdvice annotation
+* Has universal error handling using @ControllerAdvice annotation.

 Functionality of this project include